awf/Coconut/doc/DPS.md

 }
 ```

-Now, there  are perennial arguments of the form "GC is faster than ​new/delete", but notice here that the allocator can be a bump allocator, so the arguments for GC/regions do not apply.
+Now, there  are perennial arguments of the form "GC is faster than "new/delete", but notice here that the allocator can be a bump allocator, so the arguments for GC/regions do not apply.

 So, what a lovely story.
 There's one problem though.
-The writer of the vadd function *didn't* give us `vadd_size`, just `vadd`.
+The writer of the `vadd` function *didn't* give us `vadd_size`, just `vadd`.
 And in general it's impossible to determine the result size for an arbitrary block of 3rd party code.
 OK, but we can still write `vadd_size`, just inefficiently:

 ```c++
 size_t vadd_size(Vector a, Vector b)